Are you familiar with programming, but know absolutely nothing about quantum mechanics?

 Until technology is perfected to reduce these errors to a trivial level, a quantum programmer should take into consideration error probabilities of the computer's architecture, and apply error correction algorithms to its programs when necessary.

-Describing a mixed state of probabilities due to these error sources can be done with a density matrix, which is again out of scope of this post.
+Describing a mixed state of probabilities due to these error sources can be done with a density matrix, which is out of scope of this post.

 To be continued?